MyriadColors/repl-space-miner/design_docs.md

 ### B. Inter-System Governance - Loose Alliances & Pacts

 True interstellar empires are virtually non-existent.
-Systems form loose confederations, free-trade zones, or mutual defense pacts (e.g., "The Centauri Compact," "The Epsilon Eridani Corporate Concord").
+Systems form loose confederations, free-trade zones, or mutual defense pacts (e.g., "The Centauri Compact," "The Epsilon-Eridani Corporate Concord").
 These focus on standardizing trade, reducing tariffs, ensuring freedom of navigation, common legal frameworks for disputes, and mutual military aid.
 Member systems retain almost full sovereignty over their internal affairs.
 Disputes between member systems are common, and adherence to pact-wide rules and resolutions can be inconsistent, often depending on the individual system's power and interests.

 ### C. Colonization Philosophy: Long-Term Investments

 New colonial ventures are generally viewed as long-term investments by sponsoring systems/corporations.
 The expectation is decades, if not centuries, for a colony to mature into a significant, self-reliant entity and a valuable independent commercial or political partner.
 Initial sponsorship provides essential resources, technology, and expertise, with the hope of cultivating a friendly future polity and preferential trade opportunities down the line.
+Though it is important to note that this has not always worked as expected, and there has been cases where the colonizers ended up as antagonizers to their metropolises, this is understood as a risk, but most of the time the colonies end up at least on cordial terms with their originators, this is because, over time, through trial and error, most would-be metropolises have developed a set of 'good practices' when dealing with colonization efforts as enforcing their will directly may even work in the short term, but in the long haul, enforcing strict adherence and loyalties becomes utterly untractable.

 ### D. Sol System - "The Fractured Cradle" & Its Factions